Microsoft-Web/NodeCamp/Presentation/AzureDeployAndDebug/AzureDeployAndDebug/Demo.md

 <a name="summary" />
 ## Summary ##

-By completing this demo, you have learned how to create a Web App in Azure and how to deploy a Node.js application to Azure from Visual Studio as well as from GitHub.
+By completing this demo, you have learned how to deploy a Node.js application to Azure from Visual Studio as well as from GitHub.
 Additionally, you have learned how to do remote debugging with Visual Studio to a Node.js application deployed in Azure.

 ---